Live honorably by:

 As stated in the Academic Course Load section above, a full academic load is defined as five academic courses which are equal to or greater than 15 semester hours of credit under normal circumstances.
 Cadets are eligible for these awards if they maintained a full academic load of five academic courses per semester or, alternately, 1) maintained a minimum of four academic courses of at least 3.0 credit hours during each relevant term, and 2) took enough academic courses of at least 3.0 credit hours during STAP to have completed the same academic load as required for their Class at the end of the relevant academic term or year.

 Cadets are encouraged to compete for a number of nationally recognized graduate scholarships and fellowships.
 The West Point Scholars Program (WPSP) serves four main functions: provide advanced development for cadets, provide intellectual capital to the Army, strengthen partnerships and bridge the civ-mil divide, and provide strategic recruitment benefit to the Academy.
-The WPSP Support Cell consists of the Associate Dean for Enrichment, who serves as the Primary Executive on behalf of the Dean and under the supervision of the Vice Dean for Operations, the Head Academic Advisor, and the Medical School Advisor.
+The WPSP Support Cell consists of the Deputy Registrar, who serves as the Primary Executive on behalf of the Dean and under the supervision of the Vice Dean for Operations, the Head Academic Advisor, and the Medical School Advisor.
 All cadet applications are screened and managed by the executive agent for each scholarship program listed below.
 Executive agents are academic departments that are selected by the Dean of the Academic Board to house and supervise individual scholarship programs.
 Each executive agent maintains their own approval process in accordance with the WPSP SOP.
 The Academic Board will approve the list of applicants.
 West Point will only sponsor cadets approved through the executive agents.
 Refer to DPOM 06-03, West Point Scholars Program, for more information.
-The following list of opportunities for cadets may vary from year to year, and includes programs that cadets begin immediately upon graduation, are deferred until later, or are opportunities that exist only after graduation.

 Transcripts: Permission must be given in writing by the cadet (or former cadet) before transcripts will be released.
 Transcripts of academic records are available at Academic Affairs and Registrar Services (AARS), Office of the Dean.